96boards/documentation/enterprise/developerbox/getting-started/README.md

 ---
-title: Getting Started with your Developer Box
+title: Getting Started with your Developerbox
 permalink: /documentation/enterprise/developerbox/getting-started/
 redirect_from:

 ---
 # Getting Started

-Learn about your Developer Box board as well as how to prepare and set up for basic use
+Learn about your Developerbox board as well as how to prepare and set up for basic use

 ## Setup - What you will need

 **Basic kit includes**
-- Developer Box
+- Developerbox
    - Board based on XXX processor

 **Required Addons**